 I was recently hired to photograph a group of 20 kids before their Prom.
 Photographing teens is really fun, but a large group like this one comes with some unique challenges.
 How do I pose them in a way that shows connection, but doesn’t seem too intimate?
 How do I pose such a large group?
 How do I make the photo shoot experience memorable for the kids?
-Here are 6 tips for posing and photographing teen couples that I gathered from the SLR Lounge team.
+Here are 6 tips for prom posing and photographing teen couples that I gathered from the SLR Lounge team.
 Thanks for the tips guys!
 This shoot was a big success and so much fun.
+To pay it forward, here are prom poses and ideas to help you on your next shoot.

 1. Capture the Candids

 As the kids were arriving at our photo shoot location, I made sure to have my camera ready to capture some candid shots as they were walking arm in arm.
 Their excitement for this special date was palpable and I wanted to show that movement, energy and youth.
-Man, wouldn’t it be nice to be 17 for just one day again????
+Man, wouldn’t it be nice to be 17 for just one day again?
+Some of the best photos from the shoot came from these photojournalistic moments that were not posed or forced.

-I only had about 45 minutes to take these group photos, so I kept things simple and used all natural light.
-No modification whatsoever.
+Most prom photo sessions are short, so be sure to keep things simple.
+I only had about 45 minutes to take these group photos, so I kept things simple and used all natural light with no modification whatsoever.
 Just my trusty Canon 5D Mark III and 24-70mm f/2.8L II lens.
 Lucky for us, it was an overcast day and just before sunset, so I had some gorgeous light to work with.
 I edited with the SLR Lounge Lightroom Preset System.

 Aside from couple shots, a group shot, and a boy and girl group shot, I was open to anything the kids wanted to do.
 And they were sure to let me know what they wanted.
 Listen to the kids and go with their ideas if time allows.
 The girls, especially, had specific requests for different groupings or pose ideas.